 Social Work and School Counseling:

-Starting out as a social worker at El Nido Services, I assisted, as pregnant and parenting teens navigated their lives.
-I supported them in finding needed services, in working with their partners and parents to make a happy home for their child, and to find the strength to trust themselves and their journey.
+Pacoima,CA., I assisted, as pregnant and parenting teens navigated their lives.
+I supported them in finding needed services, working with their partners and parents to make a happy home for themselves and their child, and to find the strength to trust themselves and their journey.

 During my many years as a school counselor, I worked at all levels, elementary, middle and high school.
 In the school environment, I spent my days with hundreds of young people, met and worked with their families, and was available when they needed me.
 Here I was able to work with students individually and in groups and was available to provide crisis intervention, trauma response, anger management, problem solving, communication training, coping strategies, and stress management among many other things.
 This is where I was able to explore projective tools such as Sand Tray and ArtTherapy to help children get in touch with their feelings.
 This was also a time when I was able to experiment with imagery and relaxation techniques, mindfulness, and outdoor therapies.